ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

 The latest version of ProjectX has been packed into Docker by the DevOps team and they have left the following note:

       **_Notes from DevOps_**
-      ProjectX now comes packed into a docker container with a fuzzer integrated.
+      ProjectX now comes packed into a Docker container with a fuzzer integrated.
 Moreover, we changed the build system from CMake to bazel.

-      Newer version of ProjectX contains following:
+      Newer version of ProjectX contains the following:
       * All ProjectX C++ files
       * Project built with bazel instead of CMake
       * Cifuzz integrated
-      * Fuzzer set to timeout after 10minutes to save resources
+      * Fuzzer set to timeout after 10 minutes to save resources
-      * Docker container which conatins project + fuzzer
+      * Docker container which contains project + fuzzer

 Here's the GitHub link to the latest version: INSERT LINKKK//TO BE FINALIZED.
 SOLUTION IS PRESENT HERE FOR REFERENCE: https://github.com/ouspg/ProjectX1.2 in master branch!!!

 **Fork this project repository and using GitHub actions, design a fuzzing job that does the following:
-* Triggers for master branch on every pull/commit request
+* Triggers for a master branch on every pull/commit request
 * Calls the script to build the Dockerfile into a container
-* Runs the docker container**
+* Runs the Docker container**

 Test your fuzz job in GitHub actions by making small changes to code such as adding an extra space line.
 Commit the changes and this should trigger your workflow to run.